philips/inkpalm-5-adb-english/README.md

 ![eng](https://github.com/epodegrid/epd106-ADB/blob/master/images/locale/settings-english.png)

 ### Step 4: The launcher
-The reason you can't change the homescreen is because the lancher itself is in English.
+The reason you can't change the launguage in homescreen is because the lancher itself is in English.
 In this step, we'll change the launcher.
 There are 3 great launchers that you can try:
 * RelauncheX [Available here](https://f-droid.org/en/packages/com.gacode.relaunchx/)
 * MiReader Launcher [Available here](https://gofile.io/?c=a29ycq)
 * Simple E-Ink Launcher [Available here](https://bitbucket.org/dsimbiriatin/simple-ink-launcher/downloads/org.ds.simple.ink.launcher-1.2-release.apk)